Illinois Institute of Technology Academic Campus: SOM structures

 Myron Goldsmith, also of SOM, designed four buildings, of which three are part of the NRHP designation.
 These are the Life Sciences Building (now Pritzker Science Center) at 3105 South Dearborn Avenue, the Engineering I Building (now Rettaliata Engineering Center) at 10 West 32nd Street, and Stuart Hall at 10 West 31st Street.
 All three buildings are rectangular; the Life Sciences Building is three stories tall, while the others are two stories.
 Since Goldsmith had studied under Mies, his buildings bear greater similarities to Mies's designs than the other architects' buildings do.
 The buildings' features include black steel frames, steel-plate corners, brick-and-glass facade panels, a flat roof, and stainless-steel entrance doors within a glass-and-steel entryway.
 Unlike the Mies designs, none of the Goldsmith buildings have mullions.
-The Life Sciences Building has a multiuse auditorium and classrooms, as does the Engineering I Building.
+The Life Sciences Building has a multi-use auditorium and classrooms, as does the Engineering I Building.

 Other structures

 Dormitories

 The campus also includes other structures that are not part of the NRHP designation.
 The first four residential halls (Carman, Gunsaulus, Cunningham, and Kacek halls), on 31st Street between Michigan and Wabash avenues, were built in the 1950s and are at the northeast corner of the campus.
 Three of these were designed by Mies, while Gunsaulus Hall was designed by SOM.
 Each of these structures contain between 56 and 116 units; the four buildings have a combined 356 apartments, each with between two and six rooms.
 These original dormitories shared features with Mies's academic buildings, including steel frames and buff brick-and-glass facades.
 The Mies buildings also have concrete frames, similarly to his Promontory Apartments design, in addition to recessed lobbies with glazed facades.
 Over the years, the buildings have been rearranged, with different layouts in each residence hall.

 On Michigan Avenue near 33rd Street is the McCormick Student Village, which consists of Farr, Fowler, North, South, East, Graduate, and Lewis halls.
 Most of these were designed by Mittelbusher & Tourtelot in the 1960s, except for Farr and Fowler Halls, which date from 1948 and were designed by SOM.
 The dormitories are four stories high and are connected to the McCormick Lounge and dining hall.
 They generally have buff-brick facades and flat roofs.